 3. Toroidal Core Transformer

-4. Air Core transformer
+4. Air Core Transformer

-Air Core transformer does not use any physical magnetic core as the core material.
+The Air Core transformer does not use any physical magnetic core as the core material.
 The flux linkage of the air-core transformer is made entirely using the air.

-In air core transformer, the primary coil is supplied with alternating current which produces an electromagnetic field around it.
-When a secondary coil is placed inside the magnetic field, as per the Faraday law of induction, the secondary coil is induced with a magnetic field which further is used to power the load.
+In an air core transformer, the primary coil is supplied with alternating current which produces an electromagnetic field around it.
+When a secondary coil is placed inside the magnetic field, as per the Faraday law of induction, the secondary coil is induced with a magnetic field which is further used to power the load.

 However, air core transformer produces low mutual inductance compared to physical core material such as iron or ferrite core.

-Transformer Types based on Winding Arrangement
+Transformer Types Based on Winding Arrangement

 The transformer can be classified using winding orders.
 One of the popular types is Auto Winding Transformers.

-Auto Winding transformer
+Auto Winding Transformer

 The auto is not the short form of Automatic; rather it is to notify the self or single coil.
 This coil forms a ratio which consists of two parts, primary and secondary.
 The position of the center tap node determines the primary and secondary ratio thus varying the output voltage.

-Types of Transformers based on Usage
+Types of Transformers Based on Usage

 1. Power Domain

-• Power Transformer
+- Power Transformer

-• Measurement Transformer
+- Measurement Transformer

-• Distribution Transformer
+- Distribution Transformer

 2. Electronics Domain

-• Pulse Transformer
+- Pulse Transformer

-• Audio Output Transformer
+- Audio Output Transformer

-1. Transformers used in Power domain
+1. Transformers used in Power Domain

 The transformers which are used in the power domain can be both outdoor and indoor but mostly outdoor.